Fast. Court-Ready. Repeatable

 Serious crashes demand fast, defensible evidence.

-The VBOX Roadside Kit lets officers run quick, controlled skid tests on the same surface and conditions as the incident to record an accurate drag factor (f) – also called the coefficient of friction (μ) – with minimal setup.
+The VBOX Roadside Kit lets officers run quick, controlled brake tests on the same surface and conditions as the incident to record an accurate drag factor (f) – the vehicle’s average deceleration expressed in g – with minimal setup.

 One-touch operation, clear on-screen results, and standard exports keep the workflow simple, cut scene time, and preserve perishable evidence – so roads reopen sooner and documentation stands up in court.

-The kit also measures average speed over a set distance and records lateral and longitudinal G-force, delivering clean, usable case files while simplifying scene documentation and forensic mapping.
+The kit also measures position and average speed over a set distance, and records lateral and longitudinal G-force, delivering clean, usable case files and simplifying scene documentation and forensic mapping.

 Why choose VBOX Roadside Kit?